Alastair Tulloch working at Christmas

 None of this is easy to do if you care about your job and your clients, but taking a break is vital for your health and well-being, not to mention your relationships with friends and family.

 The other important thing about taking a break is that it can actually help you come back fresh with new strategies and perspective, which in turn can progress a particular case.

-Christmas is supposed to be a time for joy and happiness and celebrations with friends and family, as workers in this field, we know all too well that this doesn’t apply across the board.
+Christmas is supposed to be a time of joy and happiness and celebrations with friends and family, as workers in this field, we know all too well that this doesn’t apply across the board.
 We are NOT however single-handedly responsible for everyone else, so be kind to yourself, do you best before you leave, do your best when you return but TRY to enjoy yourself a little in between!

 What are your tips for preparing for the holiday period?
 We would love to know!